 The New Left emerged probably most distinctively in Great Britain and France during the 1950s and early 1960s, later spreading to other European countries and the USA which, however, also had their own intellectual and organizational roots.
 As a basically intellectual movement, the early New Left was centred around discussion groups and existing, or newly created, political journals.
 In Great Britain, The New Reasoner and Universities and Left Review were first published in 1957 and, in 1959, merged to become the New Left Review.
 The journal, with a circulation of 9,000 copies in 1960, was a crucial focus of intellectual debates and social bonds.
-It considered itself as part of a broader intellectual and political movement that deliberately refused to be part of, or become, a political party.
-'Clubs, discussion centres will be places beyond the reach of the interference of the bureaucracy where the initiative remains in the hand of the rank and file.'
-By the end of 1960, around 40 New Left clubs, partly overlapping with local chapters of the Campaign for Nuclear Disarmament, existed in England, particularly in cities with universities.
+It considered itself as part of a broader intellectual and political party.
+'Clubs, discussion centres will be places beyond the reach of the interference of the bureaucracy where the initiative remains in the hand of the rank and file.'3 By the end of 1960, around 40 New Left clubs, partly overlapping with local chapters of the Campaign for Nuclear Disarmament, existed in England, particularly in cities with universities.